IMProject/IMUtility/README.md

 The IMUtility (<b>I</b>ncorporated <b>M</b>ISRA <b>U</b>tility Code) originated as a sub-repository of the [IMBootloader](https://github.com/IMProject/IMBootloader) project.
 After a thorough review of the available safety-critical utility open-source projects in C, we realized that none of them met our standards.
 Therefore, we made the decision to create our own project and make it publicly available.

 Our team has meticulously laid the foundation for everything necessary to ensure the code meets the rigorous standards required for safety-critical applications.
-Presently, we have incorporated unit tests using the [Unity](https://github.com/ThrowTheSwitch/Unity) framework, ensured code style conformance through Astyle formatting, and implemented cppcheck with all checks enabled.
-Additionally, we have enforced MISRA C 2012 checks using both cppcheck and [ECLAIR](https://www.bugseng.com/eclair), sponsored by Buggseng.
+Presently, we have incorporated unit tests using the [Unity](https://github.com/ThrowTheSwitch/Unity) framework, code coverage using gcov/lcov, ensured code style conformance through Astyle formatting, and implemented cppcheck with all checks enabled.
+Additionally, we have enforced MISRA C 2012 checks using both cppcheck and [ECLAIR](https://www.bugseng.com/eclair), sponsored by Bugseng.

-However, to further enhance the project's quality, we intend to add a code coverage check for unit tests to achieve 100% coverage where feasible.
+However, to further enhance the project's quality, we intend to achieve 100% coverage where feasible.
 This will serve as an additional layer of assurance that the code is of the highest quality and complies with safety-critical standards.

 ## ECLAIR
 <b>ECLAIR 3.12.0</b> is certified for use in safety-critical development in compliance with: